TreeView Specs

 • sets all headers IsVisible = false

-• then sets IsVisible = true for headers that appear in _visible
+• then sets IsVisible = true for headers/right visuals that belong to rows in _visible

 Important: this is not viewport virtualization.
 All expanded nodes are part of _visible, even if scrolled out of view.
 Viewport virtualization could be a future improvement.